-Polkadot’s $245M Treasury Will Last 2 Years at Current Spending Rate
+Polkadot’s $245M Treasury Would Last 2 Years at Current Spending Rate

 The blockchain spent $87 million in the first six months this year, with marketing activities accounting for the majority of expenses.